Dhruv712/dhruv_website/_posts/2025-02-22-first-post.md

 ---
 layout: post
-title: "My First Post"
+title: "Coming soon"
 date: 2025-02-22
 categories: writing
 ---

-This is my first blog post on the Writing page.
-Here, I'll share my thoughts and ideas...
+I'll be writing about transitioning to AI and AI safety soon.
+Thanks for visiting :)